cachedjdk/cjdk/README.md

-# cachedjdk
+# cjdk

 <!--
-This file is part of cachedjdk.
+This file is part of cjdk.
 Copyright 2022, Board of Regents of the University of Wisconsin System
 SPDX-License-Identifier: MIT
 --->

-Cachedjdk is a Python package and command-line tool to download JDK (Java Development Kit) or JRE (Java Runtime Environment) distributions on the fly.
+**cjdk** is a Python package and command-line tool to download JDK (Java Development Kit) or JRE (Java Runtime Environment) distributions on the fly.

 The required environment (`JAVA_HOME` and `PATH`) can be set up automatically